 8. The main exports are aluminium, cashews, timber, prawns, cotton, sugar, timber, citrus fruit and electricity.

 You can walk around the city centre during the day, but steer clear of the central business district at night.

 “Tuk-Tuks” are also an easy way to see the city.
 The drivers are usually more fluent in English than the yellow cabs

 This is a malaria zone so take precautions before you arrive.

-Maputo is great for a day, but it is not the best part of Mozambique.
+From this article, you will have guessed that there is not a great deal to see and it is easy to see the best sights in Maputo in a day.
+However, Maputo is not the best part of Mozambique.
 The beaches and the marine life are spectacular and rival that of the Maldives and Mauritius, but without the sophistication.
 The coastline is unspoilt, the food is delicious and the people are friendly, but it is a little rough around the edges.
 If you can accept this then you will love the country.

 IF YOU ENJOYED THIS POST PLEASE PIN IT!